wangkx/Ingress-Configuration-1/Markdown Files/TLS-cert.md

-# Create an HTTPS ingress controller and use your own TLS certificates on AKS
+# Create an HTTPS ingress controller and use your own TLS certificates
 First deploy the NGINX ingress controller in an Azure Kubernetes Service (AKS) cluster.
 Then, generate certificates, and create a Kubernetes secret for use with the ingress route.
 Two applications are run in the AKS cluster, both accessible over one IP address.